sriramss/docs-csm/002-LIVECD-SETUP.md

 2. `hmn_connections.json` (RedFish configuration)
 3. `switch_metadata.csv` (Switch configuration)

-From these three files, you can run `csi config init` and it will generate all of the necessary config files needed for begining an install.
+From these three files, you can run `csi config init` and it will generate all of the necessary config files needed for beginning an install.

 #### ncn_metadata.csv